ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

    - Get the package through **Gradle** by adding the following:

       ```sh
-      implementation group: 'com.ibm.cloud', name: 'appconfiguration-java-sdk', version: '1.0.0'
+      implementation group: 'com.ibm.cloud', name: 'appconfiguration-java-sdk', version: '1.2.0'
       ```
       {: codeblock}

 1. In your Java microservice or application, include the SDK with:

    ```java
    import com.ibm.cloud.appconfiguration.sdk.AppConfiguration
    ```
    {: codeblock}

-1. **Authentication**

-   In order to use an {{site.data.keyword.appconfig_short}} service in a Java application, you will need to authenticate.
-The following describes the typical path you need to take to do so.

-   - Getting credentials

-      Credentials to use an {{site.data.keyword.appconfig_short}} service are obtained via {{site.data.keyword.cloud_notm}}.
-You will need an active account and a service instance for the service that you wish to use prior to authenticating in your Java app.

-      You can access the service credentials for your instance by taking the following steps:

-      1. Go to the {{site.data.keyword.cloud_notm}} [Dashboard](https://cloud.ibm.com/) page.
-      1. Either click an existing {{site.data.keyword.appconfig_short}} service instance in your [resource list](https://cloud.ibm.com/resources) or click [**Create resource > Services > Developer Tools**](https://cloud.ibm.com/catalog?category=devops#services) and create an {{site.data.keyword.appconfig_short}} service instance.
-      1. Click on the **Service credentials** item in the left nav bar of your {{site.data.keyword.appconfig_short}} service instance.

-         On this page, you will see your credentials to use in the SDK to access your service instance.
-Get the `apikey` and `guid` from the credentials.

-   - Initialize the SDK to connect with your {{site.data.keyword.appconfig_short}} service instance.
+1. Initialize the SDK to connect with your {{site.data.keyword.appconfig_short}} service instance.
    {: #ac-init-java-sdk}

       ```java